 Prior to the 1990s, it was common for mental health conditions to be treated separately from substance abuse.
 During that time, it was expected that a patient would be treated for one prior to being treated for the other.
-Ultimately, there was a realization that the most effective way to treat patients who suffered from both mental health conditions and the various addiction disorders was to treat them simultaneously.
+Ultimately, there was a realization that the most effective way to treat patients who suffered from both mental health conditions and the various substance use disorders was to treat them simultaneously.
 The result is the dual diagnosis chemical dependency programs of today.

 What is a Dual Diagnosis?